carlhuda/janus/README.md

 * VIM has two modes:
   * insert mode- stuff you type is added to the buffer
-  * normal mode- keys you hit are interpretted as commands
+  * normal mode- keys you hit are interpreted as commands
 * To enter insert mode, hit `i`
 * To exit insert mode, hit `<ESC>`